-Exynos is a series of ARM-based System-on-Chips (SoCs) developed and manufactured by Samsung Electronics and is a continuation of Samsung’s earlier S3C, S5L and S5P line of SoCs.
-The smartphones have become an essential part of our daily lives and it also helps us remain connected to our loved ones and with million others spread across the globe in different time zones.
+Exynos is a series of ARM-based System-on-Chips (SoCs) developed and manufactured by Samsung Electronics and is a continuation of Samsung’s earlier S3C, S5L, and S5P line of SoCs.
+Smartphones have become an essential part of our daily lives, and it also helps us remain connected to our loved ones and with million of others spread across the globe in different time zones.